srajangarg/auto-ibkr/README.md

 - `check_positions.py`: Sample script to fetch and print current portfolio positions.
 - `docker-compose.yml`: Defines the IB Gateway service.
 - `pyproject.toml` / `uv.lock`: Dependency management via `uv`.

+## Troubleshooting

+- **Read-Only API Error**: If you see `The API interface is currently in Read-Only mode`, ensure that your IBKR account has "Read-Only API" disabled in the Gateway settings.
+Note that some account types or users might be restricted by IBKR.
+- **2FA Timeout**: If you don't approve the notification within ~2 minutes, the script will exit.
+You can restart it with `./run_cycle.sh`.
+- **Port Conflicts**: Ensure ports 4001, 4002, and 5900 are not being used by other services on your host.

 ## Security Notes